Dynatrace/dynatrace-configuration-as-code-samples/well_architected_framework_validation/README.md

 export DOMAIN_URL="<Ingress domain for your application>" # e.g. http://my-application-2.cloudapp.net
 ```

-2. Continue with the remaining steps until Step 8 and update your Application name and stage information to generate a test trigger event accordingly.
+2. Continue with the remaining steps and update your Application name and stage information to generate a test trigger event accordingly.

 ## Integrate with a CICD Pipeline: